pladaria/reconnecting-websocket/README.md

-    maxReconnectionDelay?: number; // max delay in ms between reconnections minReconnectionDelay?: number; // min delay in ms between reconnections reconnectionDelayGrowFactor?: number; // how fast the reconnection delay grows minUptime?: number; // min time in ms do consider connection as stable connectionTimeout?: number; // retry connect if not connected after this time, in ms maxRetries?: number; // maximum number of retries debug?: boolean; // enables debug output
+    maxReconnectionDelay?: number; // max delay in ms between reconnections minReconnectionDelay?: number; // min delay in ms between reconnections reconnectionDelayGrowFactor?: number; // how fast the reconnection delay grows minUptime?: number; // min time in ms to consider connection as stable connectionTimeout?: number; // retry connect if not connected after this time, in ms maxRetries?: number; // maximum number of retries debug?: boolean; // enables debug output